mia-platform/documentation/docs/release_notes/RN_v10-0/platform_10-0-1_releasenotes.md

 #### Endpoint section

-Fixed not allowing a user to update values of "Show in API Portal", "Support only JSON format on request", "Force the endpoint to pass through the Microservice Gateway", "Support only JSON format on response", "Timeout", "Rate limit", "Request body size limit" in Endpoint Settings
+Fixed problems that prevented a user to update "Show in API Portal", "Support only JSON format on request", "Force the endpoint to pass through the Microservice Gateway", "Support only JSON format on response", "Timeout", "Rate limit", "Request body size limit" values in Endpoint Settings

 ## How to update your Console